 Supervised clinical instruction in specialty practice (equine, food animal, canine, feline, lab animal, exotic, and zoological) medicine and surgery in selected high quality specialty practices.
-Instruction will take place in practices that provide practice experience in specialty or referral practices.
+Instruction will take place in practices with board-certified veterinary specialists.
 Students see a wide variety of cases and are active participants in their diagnostic and therapeutic management, to include documentation of findings and care in problem-oriented medical records and performance of clinical procedures.
 Students are exposed to a wide variety of cases with instructive pathophysiological learning opportunities.